 MICHELE NORRIS, Host:

 This is ALL THINGS CONSIDERED from NPR News.
 I'm Michele Norris.

 Yesterday marked the first special congressional election of the Obama era.
 Voters went to the polls in an upstate New York district held most recently by Democrat Kirsten Gillibrand, who was appointed to fill the Senate seat vacated by Hillary Clinton.
 The results are still too close to call.
 Democrat Scott Murphy leads Republican Jim Tedisco by - get this - about 25 votes.
 And there are more than 6,000 absentee and military ballots still to be counted.
 NPR's National Political Correspondent Mara Liasson reports.

-Mr. JIM TEDISCO (Republican, New York Congressional Candidate): They picked a multimillionaire, and just let me make a point about that, I did not spend my entire life making a lot of money, or trying to make a lot of money or becoming a millionaire.
+JIM TEDISCO: They picked a multimillionaire, and just let me make a point about that, I did not spend my entire life making a lot of money, or trying to make a lot of money or becoming a millionaire.

 LIASSON: Yesterday, onboard Air Force One, the president's spokesman, Robert Gibbs, was busy lowering expectations.

-Mr. ROBERT GIBBS (White House Spokesman): You know, this is a district that has a sizeable Republican voter registration advantage.
+ROBERT GIBBS: You know, this is a district that has a sizeable Republican voter registration advantage.
 So regardless of the outcome, to even be competitive in a district like that, I think demonstrates quite a bit.

 LIASSON: Mara Liasson, NPR News, Washington.